 The Forest Stewardship Program also offers resources to help landowners develop a forest management plan for their property (also known as a Forest Stewardship Plan).
 A Forest Stewardship Plan identifies goals and priorities for a property and recommends management activities to meet them.
 In Utah, forest landowner priorities often include such concerns as wildfire risk reduction, forest health improvement, economic diversification through timber harvesting, and wildlife habitat enhancement, among other goals.

-Forest Stewardship Program participation requires you to be a private, nonindustrial land-owner.
-Nonindustrial lands are defined as those owned by any private individual, group, association, corporation, Indian tribe or other private legal entity.
-Rural lands, including wetlands or uplands, with existing tree cover or lands suitable for growing trees also are eligible.
+Forest Stewardship Program participants are nonindustrial private forest landowners of acreage of at least 10 acres.
+Nonindustrial lands are defined as those owned by any private individual, group, association, corporation, or other private legal entity.
+Further, it includes rural lands with existing tree cover, or suitable for growing trees.

 For More Information

 For direct assistance with management options for your forested land, please contact the Area Forester at your local Division of Forestry, Fire & State Lands office or email the Forest Stewardship Program Coordinator.

 To learn more about Utah’s Forest Practices Act and timber harvesting on private lands in Utah, please visit: https://www.ffsl.utah.gov/forestry/utah-forest-practices-act/